French Gothic architecture: Flamboyant Gothic - Rouen Cathedral, Sainte-Chapelle de Vincennes

 The Flamboyant Gothic style appeared beginning about 1350 and lasted until about 1500.
 Its characteristic features were more exuberant decoration, as the nobles and wealthy citizens of mostly northern French cities competed to build more and more elaborate churches and cathedrals.
 It took its name from the sinuous, flame-like designs which ornamented windows.
 Other new features included the arc en accolade, a window decorated with an arch, stone pinnacles and floral sculpture.
 It also featured an increase in the number of nervures, or ribs, that supported and decorated each vault of the ceiling, both for greater support and decorative effect.
 Notable examples of Flamboyant Gothic include the western facade of Rouen Cathedral and Sainte-Chapelle de Vincennes in Paris, both built in the 1370s; and the Choir of Mont Saint Michel Abbey (about 1448).

-Religious architecture in the French regions
+Gothic architecture in the French regions

 The most famous examples of Gothic architecture are found in the Île-de-France and Champagne, but other French regions created their own original versions of the style.